 DO NOT HESITATE, HOWEVER, TO SPEAK UP IF THE PRESSURE IS TOO MUCH OR SOMETHING IS MAKING YOU UNCOMFORTABLE!
 The massage is for your benefit, and you are paying a lot of money, so it is your right to communicate your needs.
 Giving feedback to your therapist during the massage will only help you receive a better treatment.

 Am I completely undressed?
 Even my underwear?

 You are always free to undress to your comfort level.
-I want you to feel totally comfortable, and I keep you covered with a sheet and/or bath towel at all times.
-Some people feel more comfortable wearing at least their underpants, and this is totally acceptable.
-(You may want to bring an extra pair as it's possible that some massage oil may get on them.)
+I want you to feel totally comfortable, and I keep you covered with a sheet and bath towel at all times.
+Many people feel most comfortable wearing at least their underpants, and this is always encoraged.

-The only exception is for the Ashiatsu treatment, where you will be completely nude, without any underpants.
-The reason for this is because clothing interrupts the flow of the Ashiatsu treatment, rendering it ineffective.
+The only exception is for the Deep Feet Bar Therapy treatment, where you will be completely nude, without any underpants.
+The reason for this is because clothing interrupts the flow of this treatment, limiting its effectiveness.

 You should feel comfortable with your therapist, and their draping technique should keep you covered at all times.
-The treatments where you are fully clothed and we do not use oil or lotion are Traditional Thai Massage, CranioSacral, Reflexology, and Reiki.
+You can be fully, or partially clothed for any of my treatments.
+The treatments where you will always be fully clothed and we do not use oil or lotion on your body are CranioSacral, Myopractics, Reiki, Reflexology, and Table Thai Massage

 What should I do after my massage?